 Put simply, it comes down to supply and demand.

-Certain languages have greater numbers of speakers and there are greater numbers of translators (often there’s also a greater demand for translations into those languages).
+Certain languages have greater numbers of speakers.
+This means that there are greater numbers of translators (often there’s also a greater demand for translations into those languages).

 Translations between Western European languages, usually with English in the pair, are far cheaper than translations into Asian languages.

 Another factor to consider is the cost of living in the country where your supplier is.
-Translations into Scandinavian languages are usually more expensive because the cost of living there is so much higher than in the UK.
+Translations into Scandinavian languages are usually more expensive.
+This is because the cost of living there is so much higher than in the UK.

 Both of these things can affect the price listed on your quotation for translation services.